Skaperkraft School of Entrepreneurial Leadership 2021-22

 Have a high degree of motivation

-Will commit to fully participating in the program, including three virtual weekends, one in person weekend (if COVID-19 allows) and completing one of three special projects (approx 1-2 hours of time per week) to be presented and/or published at the end of the program.
+Will commit to fully participating in the program, including three virtual weekends, one in person weekend (if COVID-19 allows) and completing one special projects (approx 1-2 hours of time per week) to be presented and/or published at the end of the program.

 What is Entrepreneurial Leadership?